South Atlantic Water Science Center - South Carolina

 Eric Strom: Well, thank you very much.

-Donna London: I have been speaking with Mr. Eric Strom he is with the USGS South Carolina Water Science Center, for the Jim Self Center on the Future, I am Donna London.
+Donna London: I have been speaking with Mr. Eric Strom he is with the USGS South Atlantic Water Science Center - South Carolina, for the Jim Self Center on the Future, I am Donna London.

 Dianna Daniels: Thank you Donna.
-There are links to more information on the South Carolina Water Science Center and to other resources mentioned on our program at yourday.clemson.edu.
+There are links to more information on the South Atlantic Water Science Center - South Carolina and to other resources mentioned on our program at yourday.clemson.edu.

 [Close Audio]: For more information on this program visit us on the web at sc.water.usgs.gov.
-Water Science for a changing world is a product of the U.S. Geological Survey and the South Carolina Water Science Center.
+Water Science for a changing world is a product of the U.S. Geological Survey and the South Atlantic Water Science Center - South Carolina.
 Thank you for listening.

 *Interview rebroadcast with permission from the Jim Self Center on the Future.